paulyabsley/mcmillantheatre-prelaunch-site/README.md

-# The McMillan Theatre Prealunch Landing Page
+# The McMillan Theatre Pre-launch Landing Page
 Temporary landing page for The McMillan Theatre.
 Created Summer 2015